mvelarde238/mv23theme/readme.txt

 **************************************************************************************************
 23.8.77 22-04-14
 - MV23_GLOBALS lang works with pll_current_language()
+- Correction in oembed function: pattern dosnt start with whitespace \s

 23.8.77 22-03-29
 - Correction in oembed function (not convert links to iframe)